Contents SpamSieve Manual Technical Support

 Spam in Other Locations

-The Consolidating Spam From Multiple Filters section describes some ways to make sure that SpamSieve and other filters put the spam messages in the same place.
+A server junk filter may also move spam messages to a separate Spam or Bulk mailbox.
+The Setting the Junk Mailbox in Apple Mail section describes some ways to make sure that SpamSieve and other filters put the spam messages in the same place.
+If you prefer to have the server filter use a different mailbox:

 SpamSieve vs. Server Filters